The process of pottery making

 The clay is then centered on the wheel and worked until the desired form is created

-Trimming - I like to trim as little as possible.
+Trimming - Is next after the piece has dried a bit to what is known as the “leather hard” stage.
+I prefer to trim as little as possible.
 This process allows me to define shape and style in my hands at the beginning stages rather than relying on the use of a trimming tool.
-I feel it is a bit more of an organic process and more demanding to work with the structure of the design.
+I feel it is a bit more of an organic process and more demanding to work with the structure of the design, especially larger forms.
+At this stage of leather hard, if making mugs, pouring bowls or anything with handles or adornments, are applied, using scoring techniques, vinegar and a bit of finesse.